J.P. Crawford Preview, Player Props: Mariners vs. Rays

-On Thursday, J.P.
-Crawford (.641 slugging percentage in past 10 games, including four home runs) and the Seattle Mariners face the Tampa Bay Rays, whose starting pitcher will be Zack Littell.
-First pitch is at 6:40 PM ET.
+J.P.
+Crawford -- with a slugging percentage of .641 in his past 10 games, including four home runs -- will be in action for the Seattle Mariners versus the Tampa Bay Rays, with Taj Bradley on the hill, on September 8 at 6:40 PM ET.

-He collected three RBI (going 1-for-5 with a home run) in his previous game against the Reds.
+He had a hitless showing in his previous game (0-for-4) against the Rays.

 J.P.
 Crawford Game Info & Props vs. the Rays